thismatters/django-mailinglist/README.md

 ### Improvements

-* Easier configuration: doesn't require installing and configuring additional apps.
+* Easier configuration: doesn't require installing and configuring additional apps; customized templates are not required.
 * More secure: doesn't leak user data in subscribe/unsubscribe flows; allows use of https.
 * More compliant: doesn't store user data within its own models, project must provide a `User`-like model for storing subscriber user data.
 * Implicit send lists: when a message is published, it is sent to all subscribers (at time of processing) except those explicitly excluded from the submission.